 Dr. Mark Bear is Picower Professor of Neuroscience in The Picower Institute for Learning and Memory and the Department of Brain and Cognitive Sciences, Massachusetts Institute of Technology.
 He was an Investigator of the Howard Hughes Medical Institute for 22 years from 1994 to 2015 and served as Director of the Picower Institute from 2007 to 2009.
 Prior to moving to MIT in 2003, Dr. Bear was on the faculty of Brown University School of Medicine for 17 years.

-Dr. Carpenter’s career experience includes leadership positions in academic medicine, pharmaceutical, and biotechnology companies.
-He previously founded Seaside Therapeutics to leverage breakthrough scientific discoveries and develop therapeutics capable of correcting molecular perturbations that increase vulnerability to intellectual disability and autism.
-He currently serves as the CMO of the Rett Syndrome Research Trust, is a member of the advisory boards of EU-AIMS and the Translational Neuroscience Center of Boston Children’s Hospital, and is a research affiliate in the Department of Brain and Cognitive Sciences at MIT.
+Dr. Randy Carpenter’s career experience includes leadership positions in academic medicine, pharmaceutical companies and patient advocacy organizations.
+He previously founded Seaside Therapeutics to translate scientific discoveries into therapeutics for individuals with autism.
+He is currently a member of the Translational Medicine Advisory Board of the Rett Syndrome Research Trust, the advisory boards of EU-AIMS and the Translational Neuroscience Center of Boston Children’s Hospital, and is a research affiliate in the Department of Brain and Cognitive Sciences at MIT.

-While in industry, he led translational medicine teams responsible for eight successful IND submissions and dozens of FDA-compliant clinical trials.
+While in industry, he led translational medicine teams responsible for eight IND submissions and dozens of GCP-compliant clinical trials.
 Prior to joining industry, he held academic faculty appointments at the University of Washington and Wake Forest University, where he specialized in anesthesiology, pain management, and translational medicine.

 Fragile X Syndrome: